aymericbeaumet/learn/lessons/010-variables.md

 Variables enable you to store information in your program.
 Without them, programming wouldn't really be interesting.
-You can store a lot of different things into variables as you will throughout this course.
+You can store a lot of different things into variables as you will learn throughout this course.

-Let's start with the most simple thing you can do: declare a variable, but do not give it any value.
+Let's start by learning how to declare a variable.
 The syntax to do so is:

 ```js
 let name;